 What are the aspects reinforcing the desire for local food?

 Consumers believe that local foods mean fresh foods.
 Locally produced food items take less time to reach the local markets.
-They do not go through the preservation process for traveling longer distances approaching distant consumer marketplaces.
+They do not go through the preservation process for travelling longer distances approaching distant consumer marketplaces.

 This strong demand for fresh local food products increased the benefit of 350% to local farmers.
 This tremendously boosts the supplier’s tendency towards local marketplaces, providing consumers with the best of the local foods.
 In Europe UK fine foods and Italian products elaborate the same fact.
 Italian foods have their specifications that natives inherited from their cultural heritage.